lmfit/uncertainties/doc/tech_guide.rst

 Even though ``x*x`` has a non-zero uncertainty, the result has a zero uncertainty, because it is equal to :data:`a`.

-However, only the dependence of quantities on random variables created by this module is tracked.
-Thus, if the variable :data:`a` above is modified, the value of :data:`poly` is not modified, as is usual in
+If the variable :data:`a` above is modified, the value of :data:`poly` is not modified, as is usual in Python:
-Python:

   >>> a = 123
   >>> print poly